-The Australian Government Department of Jobs and Small Business is responsible for national policies and programs that help Australians find and keep employment and work in safe, fair and productive workplaces.
+The Australian Government Department of Education, Skills and Employment is responsible for national policies and programs that help Australians find and keep employment and work in safe, fair and productive workplaces.
 The Department is responsible for funding Entrepreneurship Facilitator Services.

 Vision: Supporting women to build successful businesses for themselves so that, in community, we can create a new and sustainable economy.
 Programs: Sourdough Business Women’s programs are delivered in partnership with SBP & other community resources across multiple platforms to provide support, guidance and empowerment to women in the development of their businesses.
 Sourdough Women’s Business Hubs are held on the first Wednesday of every month.
 Check the events page for times and venues.

 Nortec Small Business Solutions for Training – NEIS program/s, Advisory, Mentoring and Workshops